The Human Side of Business

 Don’t Assume You Know

 One of the most common things people do is make assumptions about their target audience.
 It’s really easy to do this mainly if you’ve worked with other clients in the same industry.
 If you want to provide an intelligent marketing strategy, you should remove all assumptions.

 Business is constantly evolving, and what worked last year, may not work this year.
-It’s imperative that you use recent data about your clients’ audience to develop winning strategies for your clients.
-By releasing yourself of general assumptions, you will be able to provide your client with world-class customer experience.
+It’s imperative that you use recent data about your clients’ audience to develop winning strategies for them.
+By releasing yourself of general assumptions, you will be able to provide a world-class customer experience.

 Learn Your Client’s Business Through Research Before Meeting With Them

 The first meeting you have with your client should never be the first time you’re gathering information about their business.
 Research their type of business, their previous clients, competition, and affiliates.

 Get to know who their competition is and what is great about them.
 You will be diving into their world and prove to understand your target audience’s needs.
 You don’t need to pull an all-nighter and become an expert, but you do need to know enough to show them you genuinely care.
 When your client sees how relevant and up-to-date your knowledge is about their business, the easier it is for them to open up to you and trust that you are the right person for the job.

 Relationships Last…If You Let Them!

 The Mission Continues After The Kick-Off

 After you’ve had your initial kick-off meeting with your clients and you’ve gotten to know them and their business pretty well, you’re still not done getting to know them.
 A great way to keep building the relationship and continue learning about them is by utilizing feedback software.

 There will be times where both of you are busy, and you’re not always reaching out.
 That doesn’t mean you can’t keep in touch.
 Sending out brief surveys can keep you guys in communication, and you can see how they are feeling about your performance, as well as, how their business is doing.